 So how has your year been, especially being based in Kulin Nation (Melbourne)?

 I’ve been in Melbourne for a couple of years and this year’s been quite hectic with COVID and music.
 I had my debut release, there’s been a lot of joy from that.
 Yeah, it’s been a great year.
 I’ve been really lucky to kind of drop the single and then to have so much support behind it.
 There was Delivered Live, Big Sound was incredible too, and TikTok the other day for NAIDOC week, I did a live stream there.

-Incredible, you’re doing it all!
-Even with all this support we can imagine it’s been challenging in Melbourne.
+Even with all this support, we can imagine it’s been challenging in Melbourne.
 How did the lockdown affect your writing and creating?

 “Better Things” was my first single and I really didn’t know how the whole process works—just sort of popped it up and see what happens.
 I was really lucky to have people trying to help me.
 I think it was a good time to release it because everyone was really uncertain about what the future would hold and kind of scared.
 My song is about being hopeful, looking to the future and hoping for better things.